 - Malignant giant cell tumors

-Patients may have had any number of treatments for disease including one of the drugs used in this trial but they cannot have had both.
+May have had any number of treatments for disease including one of the drugs used in this trial but cannot have had both.

 Patients must sign an approved informed consent and authorization permitting release of personal health information.

 For more information, visit the U.S. National Library of Medicine clinical trial database.